SAM3-I: Segment Anything with Instructions: Introduction

 \section{Introduction}

-Semantic segmentation~\cite{sam,medsamadapter,ji2024segment} is a fundamental task in visual understanding.
-Traditional methods~\cite{FCN2015,ji2023semanticrt} have primarily targeted explicit instance segmentation, where each pixel is assigned to one of a fixed set of predefined categories.
+Semantic segmentation~\citep{sam,sam2,medsamadapter} is a fundamental task in visual understanding.
+Traditional methods~\citep{FCN2015,ji2023semanticrt} have primarily targeted explicit instance segmentation, where each pixel is assigned to one of a fixed set of predefined categories.
 However, such closed vocabularies remain considerably narrower than the diverse range of instances present in real-world scenarios.
-To this end, SAM3~\cite{sam3} represents an important step forward by introducing PCS, a concept-driven paradigm that enables users to segment all related instances using short NP prompts.
-This formulation naturally aligns with open-vocabulary segmentation.
-As an example in Fig.~\ref{fig:intro}~b, a concept prompt such as ``soccer player'' can be used to segment all associated instances in an image.
+To this end, SAM3~\citep{sam3} represents an important step forward by introducing promptable concept segmentation (\textbf{PCS}), a concept-driven paradigm that enables users to segment all related instances using short NP prompts.
+As shown in Fig.~\ref{fig:intro}~b, a concept prompt such as ``soccer player'' can be used to segment all associated instances in an image.

 However, real-world interactions are typically not conveyed through short NPs alone; users often describe instances using far richer expressions that may incorporate attributes, spatial relations, functions, actions, states, or even implicit reasoning over instances.
 Such descriptions often specify a concept together with multiple conditions, \eg, ``\textit{the soccer player on the far right, wearing a blue jersey, is sliding on the grass to tackle the ball}'', as shown in Fig.~\ref{fig:intro}~c.
 Handling such inputs requires the model to parse structured semantics and accurately ground them in the scene.
-This capability is essential for many open-world applications, including home robotics~\cite{li2022key,quartey2025verifiably}, autonomous driving~\cite{feng2020deep}, and augmented reality~\cite{ko2020novel,wahid2024augmented}, where systems must follow complex instructions to guide segmentation and decision-making.
+This capability is essential for many open-world applications, including home robotics~\citep{quartey2025verifiably}, autonomous driving~\citep{feng2020deep}, and augmented reality~\citep{wahid2024augmented}, where systems must follow complex instructions to guide segmentation and decision-making.